sandialabs/sibl/config/workflow.md

 > git flow feature start feature_branch
 ```

+To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin feature/feature_branch

 When the feature implementation is completed, to merge the `feature_branch` into the `develop` branch:

 ```bash